 Our activities include:

-- CEDAW Women's Human Rights Awards (September) - the Friends awards program is its signature fundraiser honoring women, men and organizations who embody the principles of the United Nations Articles of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
+- CEDAW Women's Human Rights Awards (September/October) - the Friends awards program is its signature fundraiser honoring women, men and organizations who embody the principles of the United Nations Articles of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 The CEDAW is the international human rights treaty that provides a universal definition of discrimination against women and brings attention to a whole range of issues concerning women's human rights.